-Management often uses this metric to determine what way of raising capital is most effective and efficient.
+Management often uses this metric to determine what way of raising capital is most effective and cost-efficient.
 Corporations can issue debt, common shares, preferred shares, and a number of different instruments in order to raise funds for expansions or continuing operations.
 They calculate the cost of preferred stock by dividing the annual preferred dividend by the market price per share.
-Once they have the rate, they can compare it to other financing options.
+Once they have determined that rate, they can compare it to other financing options.
 The cost of preferred stock is also used to calculate the Weighted Average Cost of Capital.

 What is Preferred Stock?

-Preferred stock is another form of equity that may be used to fund expansion projects or developments that firms seek to engage in.
-Like other equity capital, preferred stock enables companies to raise funds.
+Preferred stock is a form of equity that may be used to fund expansion projects or developments that firms seek to engage in.
+Like other equity capital, selling preferred stock enables companies to raise funds.
 Preferred stock has the benefit of not diluting the ownership stake of common shareholders, as preferred shares do not hold the same voting rights that common shares do.

-Preferred vs Common Stockvs Debt
+Preferred vs Common Stock vs Debt

 Because of the nature of preferred stock dividends, it is also sometimes known as a perpetuity.
 For this reason, the cost of preferred stock formula mimics the perpetuity formula closely.